Updated: Feb 17

 One of my gifts is listening.
 Strangers of all ages easily open up to me.
 I get along well with people from all walks of life.
 I enjoy people so much, even when they're being awful.
 Some of my earliest memories are people much older than I sharing very intimate (and often totally inappropriate) things with me.
 No, not like that, but asking me for marital advice, telling me their deepest needs, and burdens - that sort of thing.

 And when I have the good fortune to travel internationally, I usually get mistaken for a local - until they realize I don't speak their language.
-I used to the think I was just a bit strange.
+I used to think I was just a bit strange.
 Spoiler alert: I am!

 Now, I realize, I see people.
 I see others perhaps more fully than they are used to being seen, and I make them feel comfortable sharing themselves.